Gaston Julia: Career in mathematics

 On 19 March 1978, Julia died in Paris at the age of 85.

 Julia was also father to Marc Julia, the French organic chemist who invented the Julia olefination.

-World War Two and collaboration
+World War II and collaboration

 Julia collaborated with Nazi Germany during the occupation of France; recruiting French mathematicians to collaborate with the Zentralblatt für Mathematik.
 He was suspended for a few weeks after the liberation of France, but according to Michèle Audin:

 This was followed by no sanction, as the epuration committee was (unanimously...) too impressed by his status of "gueule cassée" to do anything.
 Then he resumed his normal activities, professor at the Sorbonne and l'Ecole Polytechnique, was president of the Académie des Sciences in 1950, etc.